Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 From Taipei by HSR + bus

 By public transportation, it is possible (but a little long) to visit Gaomei Wetlands as a day trip from Taipei.
 From Taipei Main Station, the fastest (2 to 2.5 hrs total) but most expensive way is to take the High Speed Rail to Taichung HSR station.
-Book your tickets here on Klook to get the best deal.
-If you sign up with my referral link first, you’ll get an additional NT100 off, which will be applied at checkout.
+Book your tickets here on Klook and read about how to use them to reserve your seats here.

 Arriving at Taichung HSR station, walk to Xinwuri station (新烏日火車站) on the local train line.
 The two stations are connected.
 Catch the local train to Qingshui station (清水站).

-From Qingshui Station, take a taxi (15 minutes), ride a YouBike (30 min, available right in front of the station), or Taichung City Bus 178 or 179 (20 minutes).
+From Qingshui Station, take a taxi (15 minutes), ride a YouBike (30 min, available right in front of the station, see my Youbike guide), or Taichung City Bus 178 or 179 (20 minutes).
 The buses only come once every few hours, so you have to time it well.

 If you take the bus, get off at Gaomei Wetland stop (高美溼地) for the main dock.
 It’s also possible to rent bikes there.